liangjizhu/VeryLargeDatabases/lectures/VeryLargedatabases/0_LSM/LSM-Trees.md

 Log-Structured Merge Tree, O'Neil & O'neil 1996
 ![[Pasted image 20251203022810.png]]
-A data structure that optimises for fast writes by using an in-memory structure and multiple on-disk structures using [[key-value store]].
+A data structure that optimises for fast writes by using an in-memory structure and multiple on-disk structures using [[Key-Value Store]].

 Writes are initially buffered in a fast, in-memory component called a [[Mem-table]].
 When it fills up, it is sorted and flushed to disk as a [[Sorted String Table]].
 These ones are periodically merged and compacted to improve read performances.